 You don’t need to be in crisis or have a diagnosed mental illness to have psychotherapy.
 It can help you with emotional or mental health problems, including:

 Psychotherapy recognises the lasting impact of trauma.
-This is when stressful events that you experience or witness make you feel unsafe, helpless or vulnerable.
+This is when stressful events you experience or witness make you feel unsafe, helpless or vulnerable.
 You’ll work with a therapist to think about what has happened to you, not what is wrong with you.
-The focus is on compassion listening and understanding rather than making a diagnosis.
+The focus is on compassion, listening and understanding rather than diagnosing.

-Psychotherapy can be a powerful, life-changing experience which can help you to improve your mental health, overcome social or emotional challenges, and fulfil your potential.
+Psychotherapy can be a powerful, life-changing experience which can help you improve your mental health, overcome social or emotional challenges and fulfil your potential.
 A trained psychotherapist can support you to:

-As well as talking, therapy can use a range of methods including art, music, drama and movement.
+In addition to talking, therapy can use various methods, including art, music, drama and movement.
 Each has different benefits, but research shows the relationship between you and your psychotherapist is the most important thing in overcoming the challenges that bring you to therapy.

 There are also lots of different formats for psychotherapy.
-A therapist can provide one-to-one support, or work with you and a partner or family member, or in a group.
-You might see them in-person in their practice or home, or speak on the phone or via video chat online.
+A therapist can provide one-to-one support or work with you and a partner or family member or in a group.
+You might see them in-person at their practice or home, or speak on the phone or via an online video call.

 The idea is for you to have the opportunity to explore the issue or concern you want to work on with your therapist.
 Different therapists will support you to do this in different ways.
-Some will support you to talk generally about your feelings, behaviours and thoughts and others will have specific exercises to do this.
-They won’t tell you what to do but will listen and may ask questions which can help you to see things in a new light.
+Some will support you to talk generally about your feelings, behaviours and thoughts and others will have specific exercises.
+They won’t tell you what to do but will listen and may ask questions which can help you see things in a new light.

 This might feel difficult to begin with.
-But your therapist is there to support you to open up and guide the process.
+But your therapist is there to guide you and support you to open up.
 Together, you’ll look at the relationships with people in your life, as well as the one you have with yourself.
 You might find yourself crying, getting upset or angry.
-This can feel unsettling and intense but your therapist is trained to help you process and cope with the emotions that come up.
+This can feel unsettling and intense, but your therapist is trained to help you process and cope with the emotions that come up.

-Psychotherapeutic practices existed in many cultures around the world long before the development of a more scientific approach to healing the mind was developed in Europe in the nineteenth century.
+Psychotherapeutic practices existed in many cultures around the world long before a more scientific approach to healing the mind was developed in Europe in the nineteenth century.

 German philosopher Wilhelm Wundt opened the first laboratory devoted to scientific psychology in 1879.
-Within a decade, Sigmund Freud began using hypnosis and talking therapy for people with nervous and brain disorders.
+Within a decade, Sigmund Freud began using hypnosis and talking therapy for people with psychological disorders.

-Throughout the twentieth century, thanks to the work of practitioners and researchers including Carl Jung, Melanie Klein, Carl Rogers, John Bowlby and many more, psychotherapy developed in many different directions.
+Throughout the twentieth century, thanks to the work of practitioners and researchers, including Carl Jung, Melanie Klein, Carl Rogers, John Bowlby, and many others, psychotherapy has developed in many different directions.
 Numerous new types of therapy and psychotherapeutic modalities were explored.

 Today, our members use many different approaches which have been influenced by the history of the profession and those who have contributed to it.